 The same applies here: analyze your skin.
 Find out what exactly is missing.

-Your skin was always rather oily with clearly visible pores, but is it tight at the moment, looks pale and shows fine lines caused by dryness?
+Your skin was always rather oily with clearly visible pores, but is it currently tight, looks pale and shows fine lines caused by dryness?

-Your skin has always been a bit dry, is it brittle, scaly and ready to crack?
+Has your skin always been a bit dry, is it brittle, scaly and ready to crack?

 → Dry skin , fat is missing here.